bweir/bweir/README.md

 Some things I've worked on:

+- [BrettOps](https://brettops.io) - a reference architecture for a software delivery ecosystem

 - [LameStation](https://www.lamestation.com/) - a game console you can build.

 - [PropellerIDE](https://github.com/parallaxinc/PropellerIDE) - a friendly IDE for the Spin programming language.